 What Is Software-Defined Storage?

-Software-defined storage (SDS) is an intelligent virtualization software layer that manages and unifies every SAN or NAS device inside your data center, while providing enterprise-level functionality with zero dependence on proprietary hardware.
+Software-defined storage (SDS) is an intelligent virtualization software layer that manages and unifies every storage-area network (SAN) or network-attached storage (NAS) device inside your data center, while providing enterprise-level functionality with zero dependence on proprietary hardware.
 Just as hypervisors virtualize server hardware for VMs, SDS virtualizes SAN and NAS hardware as virtual disks.

-The Storage Networking Industry Association defines SDS as virtualized storage with a service management interface, including automation, standard interfaces, virtualized data path, scalability, and transparency.
+The definition of software-defined storage, according to The Storage Networking Industry Association, is virtualized storage with a service management interface, including automation, standard interfaces, virtualized data path, scalability, and transparency.

 The software-defined model is the modern way of re-architecting your storage infrastructure by separating storage software from storage hardware.
 By switching to the SDS model, you will attain the following benefits:

-In the software-defined storage model, the disks, enclosures, and networking components are all interchangeable, but the software intelligence managing the hardware does not need to be replaced.
+In the SDS model, the disks, enclosures, and networking components are all interchangeable, but the software intelligence managing the hardware does not need to be replaced.

 Storage virtualization software innovation is always ahead of the hardware.
 This is why SDS solutions continue to evolve with the development of new functionalities like erasure-coding, deduplication & compression, encryption, cloud integration, object storage, and container storage.